how to propagate swiss cheese plant (3 ways)

 When I was ready to transfer the cuttings to a pot, I filled my pot about 3/4 of the way full with this nutrient-dense potting soil by Fox Farm.

-I pulled the peat moss out of the container, and out come my propagated cuttings with it.
+I pulled the peat moss out of the container, and out come my newly propagated plant cuttings with it.

-I thoroughly dampened the potting soil with filtered water and then placed everything on top.
+I thoroughly dampened the potting soil with filtered water and then placed everything (including the moss) on top of fresh potting mix.

 I sprayed everything with filtered water and will keep it in indirect sunlight.
 Once those curious roots reach the soil waiting just below, it will have all the nutrients it needs to go wild.